Amanda Crump

 Current teaching:

-• Introduction to International Agricultural Development; IAD 10 (winter quarters)
+• Introduction to International Agricultural Development; IAD 10 (fall quarters)

-• Social Change and Agricultural Development; IAD 103 (spring quarters)
+• Social Change and Agricultural Development; IAD 103 (odd spring quarters)

-• Program Development for International Agriculture; IAD 170 (fall quarters)
+• Program Development for International Agriculture; IAD 170 (winter quarters)

 • "Just" Coffee; PLS 007V (all quarters)